U.S. considers no-fly zone after Syria crosses nerve gas 'red line'

 OBAMA'S CALCULUS

 The use of chemical weapons provides a straightforward reason for Washington to intervene.
-Deputy National Security Adviser Rhodes said Washington now believed 100-150 people had been killed by government poison gas attacks on rebels.
+Deputy national security adviser Rhodes said Washington now believed 100 to 150 people had been killed by government poison gas attacks on rebels.

 "The president ... has made it clear that the use of chemical weapons or transfer of chemical weapons to terrorist groups is a red line," he said.
 "He has said that the use of chemical weapons would change his calculus, and it has."